 In 2016, the New England Conservatorium of Music (NECOM) implemented a pilot Music and Literacy Project in Term 4 at Newling Public School.
 The project was based on teaching classroom music using the ukulele as the instrument of instruction.
 Literacy instruction is also a key component and teachers developed skills in using a researched based strategy to develop vocabulary, oral language and general knowledge in each lesson.
+The pilot was so popular that NECOM and project director Cathy Welsford, a leading specialist in music literacy and musician, offered it to rural primary schools in the New England region.

 - Ashford Central School